eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

 Wiecki](https://twiecki.io/) and [Brandon Willard](https://brandonwillard.github.io/)).

-There's been a consistent movement in most tensor computation libraries away from static graphs (or more precisely, statically created graphs): PyTorch and TensorFlow 2 both support dynamically generated graphs by default, and JAX forgoes an explicit computational graph entirely.
+There's been a consistent movement in most tensor computation libraries away from static graphs (or more precisely, statically _built_ graphs): PyTorch and TensorFlow 2 both support dynamically generated graphs by default, and JAX forgoes an explicit computational graph entirely.

 This movement is understandable - generating the computational graph dynamically matches programming intuition much cleaner.
-When I write `z = x + y`, I don't mean _"I want to register a sum operation with two inputs, which is waiting for data to be injected"_ - I mean _"I want to compute the sum of `x` and `y`"_.
-The extra layer of indirection is not helpful to most users, who just want to run their tensor computation at some reasonable speed.
+When I write `z = x + y`, I don't mean _"I want to register a sum operation with two inputs, which is waiting for data to be injected"_ - I mean _"I want to compute the sum of `x` and `y`"._ The extra layer of indirection is not helpful to most users, who just want to run their tensor computation at some reasonable speed.

-So let me speak in defence of statically created graphs for a bit: having an explicit representation of the computational graph is immensely useful for certain things, even if it makes the graph harder to work with.
+So let me speak in defence of statically built graphs for a bit: having an explicit representation of the computational graph is immensely useful for certain things, even if it makes the graph harder to work with.
 You can modify the graph (e.g. graph optimizations, simplifications and rewriting), and you can reason about and analyze the graph.
 Having the computation as an actual _object_ helps